 The MBA, if one were to really boil it down to its core, is for those who think they are way above their current jobs.
 The typical, yet oft unspoken rationale, for pursuing an MBA is to get out of a bad job, bad company, bad industry, or bad geography, at least according to one’s own preferences.
 Most often, MBA students feel they deserve and are able to find something much better.
 Otherwise, why would anybody leave their jobs to spend two years doing no wage work and spending a lot of money?

-So the MBA student typically believes that his post-MBA job will be a lot greener than the job he left two years previously.
-He also believed that he has the energy, will, and luck to go on to Very Important Things in his lifetime, perhaps with a 50/50 shot at CEO of a Fortune 500 or a billionaire entrepreneur.
-At the least, he is thinking of partnership at a major investment fund or consultancy, maybe within 5-8 years.
+So MBA students typically believe that their post-MBA job will be a lot greener than the job they left two years previously.
+They also believe that they have the energy, will, and luck to go on to Very Important Things in their lifetimes, perhaps with a 50/50 shot at CEO of a Fortune 500 or a billionaire entrepreneur.
+At the least, they are thinking of partnership at a major investment fund or consultancy, maybe within 5-8 years.

-The Executive MBA student, on the other hand, will be a bit older, possibly with a family, and by most standards in a pretty stable position somewhere in middle management or in a small business for himself.
+The Executive MBA student, on the other hand, will be a bit older, possibly with a family, and by most standards in a pretty stable position somewhere in middle management or in a small business for him or herself.

 The EMBA, to boil it down, is for those who have realized that they will most likely not become CEO of a Fortune 500 or a billionaire entrepreneur.
 This may be due to a lack of interest, priority, or perceived opportunity.
-Usually, the executive MBA student is thinking about more practical goals, such as the extra 20% days of holiday he can get if he could get that particular promotion one year earlier.
-Or he is eyeing a switch from a self-employed consultant to the more stable life of corporate middle management.
+Usually, executive MBA students are thinking about more practical goals, such as the extra 20% days of holiday they can earn if they could get that particular promotion one year earlier.
+Or they are eyeing a switch from a self-employed consultant to the more stable life of corporate middle management.

 So if you are still uncertain of your future and believe in the possibility of great things for your business future, the correct program for you is the MBA.
 If you are quite sure of the big direction life holds in store for you at this point, and it’s just a matter of some details, then the correct program for you is the executive MBA.